autirahul/mock_data_generator/README.md

 - --output_file_format: The output file format should be one of the `"CSV","JSON","XML","EXCEL","PARQUET","ORC"`

-- --output_path: Absolute path where the generated output should be stored
+- --output_path: Absolute path to store the generated mock dataset.
+If an output path does not exists, it will create it and store the data inside the directory into data file.

 - --number_of_rows: Number of output rows to be generated

-- Supported data types are: `"STRING","INT","INTEGER","NUMBER","FLOAT","DATE","BOOLEAN","BOOL","TIMESTAMP"`

 ### Pre-requisites
 1. Python 3.11.3